kottster/kottster/docs/table/customization/add-custom-fields.md

+---
+description: "Add custom fields to Kottster table pages to enhance data management.
+Learn how to create custom columns and render components in forms."
+---

 # Add custom fields

 In Kottster, **all fields are basically table columns**.
 If you need to add custom fields to the form, you need to add custom columns to the table configuration.